enel-gdh-educational/katacoda-scenarios/version-control/remotes/07-nff_merge.md

-### Step 7 - merge updates from remote folder to local, with automatic-solvable conflicts (non fast-forward)
+### Step 7 - Merge updates from remote folder to local, with automatic-solvable conflicts (non fast-forward)

 Non-fast forward merge happens in scenarios like the following one: